Preserving self-similarity in free products of semigroups: Future work

 \section{Future work}

-The existence of a homomorphism from one base semigroup to another appears fundamental to the construction idea used in all results about free products of automaton semigroups to date.
+The existence of a homomorphism from one base semigroup to another appears fundamental to the construction idea used in all results about free products of automaton semigroups (or self-similar semigroups) to date.
 If the hypothesis of Theorem~\ref{thm:main} is not in fact necessary, it is likely that either the new examples will be in some sense `artificial' or that a novel construction idea will be required.

-The fact that the finiteness problem for automaton semigroups is undecidable \cite{gillibert_finiteness}, and that free products of finite automaton semigroups are automaton semigroups, leads us to conjecture that the `automaton-semigroupness' problem for free products of automaton semigroups is undecidable, unless it turns out to be trivial.
+The undecidability of the finiteness problem \cite{gillibert_finiteness} and freeness problem \cite{freenessProblem} for automaton semigroups lead us to conjecture that the `automaton-semigroupness' problem for free products of automaton semigroups may be undecidable -- unless it turns out to be trivial -- considering the statement of \autoref{cor:finiteOrFree} that $S\star T$ is an automaton semigroup if $S$ is any automaton semigroup and $T$ is finite or free (in particular of rank at least two).

 \begin{conjecture} One of the following holds: \begin{itemize} \item Every free product of two (and hence of finitely many) automaton semigroups is itself an automaton semigroup; or \item It is undecidable, given two automata $\A$ and $\B$, whether the free product $\Sigma(\A)\star \Sigma(\B)$ is an automaton semigroup. \end{itemize} \end{conjecture}